zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 ### Token Usage

 GenAI Commons can help store usage data which allows admins to understand the token usage.
 Usage data is only persisted if the constant `StoreUsageMetrics` is set to `true` and the GenAI connector of choice has implemented the operation to store token usage.
-In general, this is only supported for chat completions and embeddings operations.
+In general, this is only supported for chat completions and embedding operations.

 To clean up usage data in a deployed app, you can enable the daily scheduled event `ScE_Usage_Cleanup` in the Mendix Cloud Portal.
 Use the `Usage_CleanUpAfterDays` constant to control for how long token usage data should be persisted.

-Lasty, the [Conversational UI module](/appstore/modules/genai/conversational-ui/) provides pages, snippets and logic to display and export token usage information.
+Lastly, the [Conversational UI module](/appstore/modules/genai/conversational-ui/) provides pages, snippets, and logic to display and export token usage information.
 For this to work, the module roles `UsageMonitoring` from both Conversational UI as well as GenAI Commons need to be assigned to the applicable project roles.

 ## Technical Reference {#technical-reference}

 The technical purpose of the GenAI Commons module is to define a common domain model for generative AI use cases in Mendix applications.
-To help you work with the **GenAI Commons** module, the following sections list the available [entities](#domain-model), [enumerations](#enumerations), and [microflows](#microflows) that you can use in your application.
+To help you work with the **GenAI Commons** module, the following sections list the available [entities](#domain-model), [enumerations](#enumerations), and [microflows](#microflows) to use in your application.

 ### Domain Model {#domain-model}